contentful/contentful-export/README.md

 ### Basics

 #### `spaceId` [string] [required]
-ID of Space with source data
+ID of the Space with source data

 #### `environmentId` [string] [default: 'master']
 ID the environment in the source space